- Office Address

 the relationship between American civil rights and global human

-rights, and the contest between international activism and
+rights, and the contest between global political activism and

-state travel control during and since the Cold War.
+travel control since the Cold War.
+He is currently at work on a

 He received his B.A. at the Hebrew University and his M.A.,